SaaraTalvo/myPortfolio/README.md

 # myPortfolio
-Learning to build and deploy a portfolio website
+Learning to build and deploy a portfolio website (with Kevin Powell). https://www.youtube.com/watch?v=_xkSvufmjEs